Author

 Refinancing your mortgage loan could be part of your comprehensive retirement strategy.
 Here's a look at whether this could be a smart move for retirees.

-Cash-Out Refinancing FAQs: 11 Answers to Your Top Questions
+Cash-Out Refinance FAQs: 11 Questions to Ask

-How Your Credit Score Affects Refinancing Your Mortgage
+How Your Credit Score Affects Refinancing